 Landmarks in Germany

 Germany really knows how to faultlessly combine historic architecture, Middle Age streets, and modern, advanced society.
-But when it comes to famous landmarks, the country also holds its own.
+But when it comes to famous monuments, the country also holds its own.

 Germany is known for its gothic castles, but very few evoke the fairytale feeling like Neuschwanstein Castle.
 Located in Bavaria, the castle is one of the most beautiful in the world and a place that every castle enthusiast should visit.
 It was built by King Ludwig II, also known as the Mad King, and it’s equally stunning on the outside as well as on the inside, fit for a true king.

-Neuschwanstein even inspired Walt Disney and his creation of the famous Sleeping Beauty castle.
+Neuschwanstein Castle even inspired Walt Disney and his creation of the famous Sleeping Beauty castle.

 Brandenburg Gate used to a city gate in the 18th century and was built under the instructions of King Frederick William II during the Batavian Revolution.
 During the Cold War between 1961 and 1989, the Brandenburg Gate assumed the role of the symbolism of divided Germany, as the famous Berlin Wall block access to the gate for both West and East Germans.